martinfleis/phd-thesis/source/13_Propositions.md

 - define the model of capturing the relationship between elements and their aggregations
 - define the role of urban tissue in relation to the model

+### OTU
+- Urban tissue is an optimal OTU
+- ==Hypothesis *Urban tissues can be recognised by empirical measuring of the physical structure of urban fabric in a form of homogenous clusters.*==
+- Urban tissue is a contiguous area of a single tissue type, i.e. a single cluster

+_Refer back to chapter 2 and discuss the reason why tissue is optimal_
+- _it reflects unconstrained morphological unit_
+- _tissue as OTU (link to Ch4 and Ch5)_ ==after ch4 is done==
+- _morphological regionalizaition (Oliveira)_
+- _heavily refer to literature which sees tissue as unit as well.
+Why SA is not a unit is in chapter 4_

 ### Identification of OTU in urban fabric

 *selection and definition of morphometric characters*